kajalkris/ethereum-multisig/README.md

 or tort (including negligence or otherwise) arising in any way out of the use of this application, even if advised of the possibility of such damage.

+This project is no longer supported or upkept by Unchained Capital.
+Please use this project at your own risk.

 [trezor]: https://trezor.io/
 [ledger]: https://www.ledgerwallet.com/
 [hosho]: https://www.hosho.io/